metaneutrons/KnxMonitor/README.md

 When running in an interactive terminal, KNX Monitor automatically launches the **Terminal.Gui V2 interface**:

+### Web Interface

+KNX Monitor includes a **modern web interface** that provides real-time monitoring through your browser:

+- **Automatic activation**: Starts when running in containers, with redirected output, or using `-l/--logging-mode`
+- **Manual activation**: Use `-l/--logging-mode` to force web interface mode
+- **Default URL**: `http://localhost:8671` (configurable via `--http-port`)
+- **Features**:
+  - 📊 Live message table with real-time updates
+  - 🔍 Advanced filtering (supports patterns like `1/2/*` and exact matches)
+  - 📤 CSV export functionality
+  - 📈 Connection status and message count display
+  - 🎨 Clean, responsive design

+**Access the web interface**: Open `http://localhost:8671` in your browser when running in non-TUI mode.

 ### Logging Mode (Console Output)

-### Web Interface (non-TUI mode)

-- Starts automatically when not in interactive TUI mode (e.g., when output is redirected or `-l/--logging-mode` is used)
-- Default URL: `http://localhost:8671` (configurable via `--http-port`)
-- Modern, readable UI with:
-  - Live message table (updates every second)
-  - Filter control supporting patterns like `1/2/*` and exact matches
-  - CSV export
-  - Status header with connection state and total message count

 When output is redirected or running in containers, automatically switches to logging mode: